Skip to content

 Current State of Sustainable IT Adoption

-The report indicates that while 50% of organizations have a sustainability strategy embedded in their business plans, only a small fraction have an exhaustive sustainable IT strategy.
-Merely 6% demonstrated high IT sustainability performance.
-A major obstacle to improvement is the lack of standardized reporting for sustainable IT and the expertise needed to implement such strategies.
+Although 50% of organizations have sustainability strategies, only a small fraction have a comprehensive sustainable IT strategy.
+Just 6% demonstrate high IT sustainability performance.
+A major challenge is the lack of standardized reporting and expertise needed for implementation.
+However, organizations embracing sustainable IT benefit from improved brand image, customer satisfaction, higher ESG scores, and tax reductions from green practices.

 A Three-step Roadmap Towards Sustainable IT

-SK tes: Embracing Sustainable IT
+SK tes: Embracing Sustainable IT Solutions

 Contact us for more information about ITAD and Electronic Waste services.